Adiabatic lapse rate of real gases: Adiabatic curves

 where

-and $\mathcal{V}_0(V,T)$ is the functional form of the adiabatic curves for the Guevara's cubic EOS.
-Equation \eqref{eq:e0} coincides with the result reported in \cite{LR2}.
+for all but van der Waals' EOS, for which $W(V,T)=\varepsilon_0$, and $\mathcal{V}_0(V,T)$ is the functional form of the adiabatic curves for the Guevara cubic EOS.
+Equation \eqref{eq:e0} coincides with the result reported in Ref. \cite{LR2}.
 We point out that, in the equations above, we incur in an abuse of notation, since the parameter $b$ and the constant $\varepsilon_0$ depend on the equation of state.